 Spurtle – a traditional Scottish utensil dating from the 15th century.
-It’s a brilliant design that works as well now as it did then.
-Although best known for stirring porridge it’s also great for stirring soups, stews and broth.
-The cylindrical shape helps to prevent lumps forming during cooking and food sticking to the sides of the pan.
-The low surface area also reduces the chance of food clinging to the spurtle.
+The tool’s brilliant design works as well now as it did then.
+Although best known for stirring porridge it’s great for soups, stews and broth too.
+The cylindrical shape helps to prevent lumps forming during cooking.
+Food is less likely to stick to the sides of the pan.
+Its low surface area reduces the chance of food clinging to the spurtle.
+Woods vary so cannot be individually selected and as each one is hand made the design may vary slightly.

 Dimensions: 285mm long x 25mm at its widest.